Skip to content

 Embed SDK

-The Querri Embed SDK lets you embed dashboards, projects, and views into any web application.
+The Querri Embed SDK lets you embed dashboards, projects, and the Library into any web application.
 It creates a secure, sandboxed iframe and handles authentication, theming, and communication automatically.

 Zero dependencies.
 Vanilla JavaScript. ~4KB minified.